-There are other cards that offer higher rewards for specific or rotating categories of spends.
-We have the Chase Freedom card, which offers 5% cashback for categories that rotate every quarter.
+There are other cards that offer higher rewards for specific or rotating categories of spending.
+We have the Chase Freedom Flex card, which offers 5% cash back for categories that rotate every quarter.
 While this sounds complicated (and it is), where this card shines is its synergy with other Chase cards.
 More on that below.

 Pros of cash back cards: simple and cash is easy to spend.
 Many have no annual fee.